 Host family accommodations provide a safe private room, food, access to laundry, land-line telephone, access to transportation and sometimes internet (for an additional fee).
-Host family stays are required during the 3-month Pre-Service Training period and for an additional 3 months in your community after training (total of 6 months).
-A majority of Volunteers live with a host family for the full duration of their service but they may also seek private accommodations after the required 6 months, if alternate lodging arrangements are available (unlikely, given rural sites).
+Host family stays are required during the 10-week Pre-Service Training period and for an additional 7.5 months in your community after training.
+A majority of Volunteers live with a host family for the full duration of their service but they may also seek private accommodations after the required 10months, if alternate lodging arrangements are available (unlikely, given rural sites).
 Regardless of housing options, Volunteers usually form close relationships with their host families.

 Communications & Travel:

-Some Volunteers will be placed in isolated sites where transportation may not run regularly and where they may be a significant distance away from other Volunteers and from the Peace Corps office in Chisinau.
-Internet access can be limited due to irregular power supply, poor telephone lines and limited Wi-Fi capabilities.
+Some Volunteers will be placed in isolated sites where transportation is limited, or may not run regularly, or where they may be a significant distance away from other Volunteers and from the Peace Corps office in Chisinau.
+Internet access is generally available in all communities.

 Moldovan cultural expectations around professionalism include conservative attire and neat appearance.
-Long, untrimmed beards and mustaches, some hairstyles, and earrings for men are not accepted in Moldovan culture.
+Long, untrimmed beards and mustaches, some hairstyles, visible tattoos and earrings for men are not accepted in Moldovan culture.

 The climate in Moldova is similar to New England, with four distinct seasons.
 Winter lasts from November to March and can be challenging.
-It can be quite cold and is characterized by heavy snowfalls.
+This period is characterized by heavy snowfall and frigid temperatures.
 High temperatures during the summer (sometimes above 90 degrees) can also be challenging, given the lack of air conditioning in most buildings.

-Peace Corps is challenging regardless of where one might serve, and in some way or another all Volunteers will will be a minority.
-As an ethnic minority they may face additional unwanted attention.
+Peace Corps is challenging regardless of where one might serve and, in some way or another, all Volunteers will be a minority.
+Volunteers who are members of ethnic minorities may face additional unwanted attention.
 Peace Corps Moldova’s Pre-Service Training will address these types of concerns to prepare Volunteers for service.
 Despite limited exposure to minorities, host families and counterparts are generally very accepting of diversity among Volunteers and close relationships are forged without any regard to ethnicity.

-The Social Security Administration (SSA) has indicated that it will not continue Social Security payments to recipients who live in certain countries where Peace Corps serves (Georgia, Kyrgyz Republic, Moldova, and Ukraine) except under very specific procedures that require them to appear personally before a US Consular Officer each month.
+The Social Security Administration (SSA) has indicated that it will not continue Social Security payments to recipients who live in certain countries where Peace Corps serves (including Moldova) except under very specific procedures that require them to appear personally before a US Consular Officer each month.
 The Peace Corps program in each of these countries will work to find practical ways to help individual Volunteers who are SSA recipients to fulfill the SSA’s in-person requirements.
 However, due to the varied geography and Peace Corps’ commitment to site placement based on matching the skills of the Volunteer to the needs of the community, fulfilling SSA requirements will not always be feasible and cannot be guaranteed.

 Learn more about the Volunteer experience in Moldova: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.